MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/security-authentication.md

 **On each front-end machine, do the following:**

-1. Get the client ID and tenant ID from the Microsoft Azure management portal.
-You will use these values in the DeployR configuration file:

 1. [Log into](https://azure.microsoft.com/en-us/features/azure-portal/) portal and [register](https://azure.microsoft.com/en-us/documentation/articles/sql-database-client-id-keys/) a new web application.

     1. Once the new application has been created, click **CONFIGURE**.